 Western Blot (0.1-0.2 ug/mL) ELISA (0.01-0.1 ug/mL) Immunoprecipitation (2-5 ug/mL) Immunohistochemistry (1-2 ug/mL) The optimal working dilution should be determined by the end user.

-Store at 4°C. For long term storage store at -20°C or lower.
+Store at 4°C for short term storage.
+For long term storage store at -20°C or lower.
 Aliquot to avoid repeated freezing and thawing.

-The whole cell lysate derived from PDGF stimulated NIH/3T3 was immunoprobed by AKT1 (phospho S473) polyclonal antibody (Cat # PAB12600) at 1 : 1000.
+The whole cell lysate derived from PDGF stimulated NIH/3T3 was immunoprobed by AKT1 (phospho T308) polyclonal antibody (Cat # PAB12601) at 1 : 1000.
 An immunoreactive band was observed around ~ 60 KDa (A).
 This band is abolished by pre-incubation with immunizing peptide (B).